kparc/pf/README.md

 * `pf` doesn't support `%n` and is therefore safe and not Turing-complete, see [best of show](https://www.ioccc.org/2020/carlini/index.html).
 * `pf` outputs `(null)` on argument deficiency instead of catching segv or somebody's shellcode.
-* that is, `pf` fixes some known posix deficiencies, which is a terrible idea.
+* to be clear, `pf` fixes some known posix deficiencies, which is a terrible idea.

+once again:

+* `pf` doesn't do floating point, but it gets pretty far with integers and strings.
+* it's tiny.

 ## tl;dr